Learning disabilities

 Dyslexia

-Dyslexia is a common learning difficulty that can cause problems with reading, writing and spelling.
+Dyslexia is a common learning difficulty that can cause problems with reading, writing, and spelling.

-It's a "specific learning difficulty", which means it causes problems with certain abilities used for learning, such as reading and writing.
+It's a "specific learning difficulty," which means it causes problems with certain abilities used for learning, such as reading and writing.
 Unlike a learning disability, intelligence isn't affected.

 It's estimated that up to 1 in every 10 to 20 people in the UK has some degree of dyslexia.

-Dyslexia is lifelong problem that can present challenges on a daily basis, but support is available to improve reading and writing skills and help those with the problem be successful at school and work.
+Dyslexia is a lifelong problem that can present challenges on a daily basis, but support is available to improve reading and writing skills and help those with the problem be successful at school and work.

 What are the signs of dyslexia?